 Duty to communicate information on substances in articles

-If you supply an article (article definition) containing a substance that appears on the Candidate List in a concentration above 0.1% weight by weight (w/w) you must provide the recipient of the article with sufficient information, available to you, to allow safe use of the article including, as a minimum, the name of the substance (Article 33).
-This applies when the article is supplied to recipients who are to use or handle it as part of their work.
+If you supply an article (article definition) containing a substance that appears on the Candidate List in a concentration above 0.1% weight by weight (w/w) you must provide the recipient of the article with sufficient information to allow safe use of the article.
+This includes as a minimum, the name of the substance.
+This applies when the article is supplied to recipients who use or handle it as part of their work.

 Notification of substances in articles

-Duty to communication information on substances in mixtures
+Duty to communicate information on substances in mixtures

-If you supply a mixture not classified as hazardous according to GB CLP you must provide the recipients on request, with a safety data sheet if the mixture contains at least one substance on the UK REACH Candidate List, present at concentration of at least 0.1% (w/w) for non-gaseous mixtures.
+If you supply a mixture that is not classified as hazardous according to GB CLP, you must provide an safety data sheet upon request if the mixture contains any substance listed on the UK REACH Candidate List at a concentration of 0.1% (w/w) or higher in non-gaseous mixtures.

 Duty to communicate information on substances